KaiyuWei/PHP-api/readme.md

 #### Validator
 `Validator` is used for checking the validity of data sent by request.
 With them, invalid data, dangerous data, not-allowed data... will be rejected with corresponding error messages and status code.

+Validation handles these cases:
+1. Invalid Input Types: Ensure that all inputs are of the expected type (e.g., string, array...).
+2. Missing Required Fields: Check for the presence of all required fields in the request body.
+3. Boundary Values: Test for minimum and maximum acceptable values for fields, e.g. longest name or email string allowed.
+4. Non-existent Resources: Handle cases where the requested resource does not exist.
+5. Duplicate Resources.
+Prevent creation of resources that already exist (unique constraints).
+6. Sensitive Data Exposure: Only allowed fields can be queried, filtered.

 #### Filtering, Sorting and Pagination
 `QueryFilter` and `QuerySorter` handle filtering and sorting respectively.
 As for pagination, it involves some calculation of the query offset, together with `LIMIT` in sql queries.
 You can find the the interesting logic in methods of `StockService` class.